adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 \begin{pmatrix} \ddot z_c + g \\ \dot p_c \\ \dot q_c \\ \dot r_c \end{pmatrix} \tag{35}
 $$

-Every rotor now contributes to every channel at the same weight $$\tfrac{1}{4}$$.
-That is the orthogonality showing up in the arithmetic, and it is why the `X` layout spreads control effort so evenly.
+Every rotor contributes to every channel at the same weight $$\tfrac{1}{4}$$, which is the row orthogonality above appearing in the inverse.
+Control effort is distributed equally over the four motors, so none of them reaches saturation ahead of the others.

-Since $$\mathcal{M}$$ is constant, both mixers reduce to four multiply-accumulates per rotor, which is cheap enough for the innermost loop rate.
+Since $$\mathcal{M}$$ is constant, both mixers cost four multiply-accumulates per rotor and can run at the inner-loop rate.

 ## 6.3 From thrusts to motor commands